Ajatt-Tools/gomi/README.md

 After committing your template, please [create a pull request](https://github.com/Ajatt-Tools/AnkiNoteTypes/pulls).

+## Automatic reloading

+Additionally, you can install [Anki Preview Reloader](https://ankiweb.net/shared/info/571150035) to automatically reload the preview in the templates screen or the card preview window when you update your note type using `gomi`.
+For example, you can edit your templates in Vscodium, and then run `gomi update` to send the changes to Anki, with the updates being shown immediately.

 ## Caveats

 Although `gomi` supports note types that reference external `CSS` and `JS` files